Blackheads, Whiteheads, Cystic... All the Types of Pimples Explained

 Inflammatory AcneInflammatory acne is considered a more severe type of acne that results in hard, underground pimples that are usually painful to the touch.
 This type of acne, similarly to non-inflammatory acne, also occurs when pores become clogged with dead skin cells and sebum, but the addition of bacteria also causes an infection (hence, the inflammation).
 There are four different types:

 These underground pimples are red, pink, or dark in color and contain pus (that familiar white or yellow liquid made of white blood cells, designed to help defend the skin against infection).
 Game Over Acne Drying Treatment works for pustules, too, since its 10% sulfur draws pus to the surface of the skin, dries it out, and unclogs the pore.

 Papules look just like pustules, except they do not contain any pus.
 When it comes to papules, drying treatments don’t work as there is no pus to absorb.
-Instead, reach for a spot treatment like our Nix It Complexion Solution, that uses a combo of salicylic acid and tea tree oil to soothe inflammation and fight bacteria.
+Instead, reach for a spot treatment that uses a combo of salicylic acid and tea tree oil to soothe inflammation and fight bacteria.